-We have a team of specialists who can advise you on all aspects of your lease and the obligations it will place upon you.
+At SAS Daniels our team of residential property solicitors and conveyancers can advise you on all aspects of a lease and the responsibilities it will place on you.